ECPR

 Abstract

-Forming new parties in Germany poses significant challenges.
-Since the establishment of the Alternative for Germany in 2013, no party has managed to achieve noteworthy election results at the federal level.
-All new formations remained insignificant in the long term, even if they were initiated by well-known politicians.
-Now there is another new party: Bündnis [Alliance] Sahra Wagenknecht (BSW), which was founded in early 2024 and consists mainly of former members of the Left Party.
-BSW merges left-wing ideas, such as taxing the rich, with conservative ones, such as a strict immigration policy.
-This positions BSW as a competitor for both left- and right-wing parties and detaches it from the established party families.
-Nationwide polls predict good results for the party, around 10 percent, with polls in East Germany even reaching over 20 percent.
-So, finally, a successful new formation?
-Based on the results of the 2024 European elections, the article examines the performance of BSW and discusses the potential as a cross-camp party in future elections.
-In a first step, categories for the success of new parties are compiled from the literature on newcomer parties.
-Subsequently, the specific strategies and internal logics of the BSW are analysed using the derived categories.
-Conclusions are drawn regarding the potential of BSW and the potential impact on the German party system.
-The study thus provides a significant contribution to the understanding of the new party BSW, the application and verification of theories of party success, and the potential changes in the German party system.
+The formation of new parties in Germany poses significant challenges.
+Since the Alternative for Germany was established in 2013, no party has achieved noteworthy election results at the federal level.
+All new formations have remained insignificant in the long term, even if initiated by well-known politicians.
+Currently, another new party has emerged: Bündnis [Alliance] Sahra Wagenknecht (BSW).
+This party, founded in early 2024, primarily comprises former members of the Left Party.
+The BSW merges left-wing ideas, such as taxing the rich, with conservative ones, such as restrictive immigration policy.
+This positions the party as a competitor for both left- and right-wing parties, detaching it from established party families.
+In the 2024 European elections, the party achieved over six percent and was the only newcomer to win several seats in the European Parliament.
+So, is this finally a successful new party?
+Based on the results of the European elections, BSW’s performance will be analysed through the lens of its political supply.
+First, categories for the success of new parties are compiled from studies on newcomer parties.
+Subsequently, the spe-cific strategies and internal logic of the BSW are discussed using these categories.
+Conclusions are drawn regarding BSW’s potential and its possible impact on the German party system.
+The study demonstrates that the party fills a gap in the party landscape and successfully establishes a party brand with its strong leadership but fails to properly institutionalise, representing a potential future risk.
+This analysis contributes significantly to understanding the new party BSW, the empirical appli-cation of theories on party success and recent changes in the German party system.